noahehall/theBookOfNoah/linux/docker/docker.md

         - the default cmd will be executed immediately
       - entrypoint is set
         - the default cmd and its arguments will be passed to the entrypoint as parameters
+  - use `FROM scratch`
+    -

   - use busyboxy or alpine or scratch for base images
+    - scratch
+      - starting from an empty image
+      - have no dependencies
+      - your providing all the dependencies
+      -

   - dont run docker as the root user on your system
     - eliminate this by